André Bikey: Spain and Portugal

-Bikey left his native Cameroon to start his footballing career at Espanyol in Spain when he was 15, but he failed to make the grade at the Estadi Olímpic Lluís Companys and left without making a first team appearance.
+Bikey left his native Cameroon to start his footballing career at Espanyol in Spain when he was 15.
+Still, he failed to make the grade at the Estadi Olímpic Lluís Companys and left without making a first-team appearance.
 He signed with Portuguese Segunda Liga side Marco, and made his debut in professional football in a 6–1 home win over Ovarense on 29 September 2002.
 He scored his first senior goal in a 3–0 home win over Felgueiras on 19 April.
-He played a total of 13 games during the 2002–03 season, and was sent off for two bookable offences on the penultimate match of the campaign, in a 4–0 defeat by Farense at the Estádio de São Luís on 25 May.
+He played a total of 13 games during the 2002–03 season and was sent off for two bookable offences on the penultimate match of the campaign, in a 4–0 defeat by Farense at the Estádio de São Luís on 25 May.

-He then joined Primeira Liga club Paços de Ferreira, and made his debut in the top-flight in a 1–0 defeat by Marítimo at the Estádio da Mata Real on 13 September 2003.
-He played one further game for the "Beavers", before he followed manager José Manuel Gomes to return to the Segunda Liga to play for Aves.
-He played 14 games for Aves in the second half of the 2003–04 season, and was sent off on the final day of the campaign, after being shown two yellow cards in a 3–0 loss to Sporting Covilhã at the Estádio do CD Aves on 9 May.
+He then joined Primeira Liga club Paços de Ferreira.
+He made his debut in the top flight in a 1–0 defeat by Marítimo at the Estádio da Mata Real on 13 September 2003.
+He played one further game for the "Beavers" before he followed manager José Manuel Gomes to return to the Segunda Liga to play for Aves.
+He played 14 games for Aves in the second half of the 2003–04 season and was sent off on the final day of the campaign after being shown two yellow cards in a 3–0 loss to Sporting Covilhã at the Estádio do CD Aves on 9 May.
 He went on to train with Primeira Liga side União de Leiria, though did not make a competitive appearance for the club.

 Russia

 Bikey moved to Russia to join Premier League club Shinnik Yaroslavl.
 He scored one goal in 11 league games for Oleg Dolmatov's "Black-Blues".
 His performances attracted the attention of Lokomotiv Moscow head coach Vladimir Eshtrekov, who signed him in July 2005.
-Lokomotiv ended the 2005 season in third-place after finishing behind runners-up Spartak Moscow on matches won.
+Lokomotiv ended the 2005 season in third place after finishing behind runners-up Spartak Moscow on matches won.
 He played for the club in the qualification stages of the UEFA Champions League, and was sent off in the competition as they were knocked out by Austrian side Rapid Wien.
 Lokomotiv dropped into the UEFA Europa League, and Bikey played for the club as they were knocked out by Spanish side Sevilla in the Round of 32.
 Bikey featured in five league games in the early part of the 2006 season.
-He was popular with supporters, however he was targeted for racist abuse to the extent that he felt it necessary to carry a gun whilst out in Moscow to protect himself from racist gangs.
+He was popular with supporters; however, he was targeted for racist abuse to the extent that he felt it necessary to carry a gun whilst out in Moscow to protect himself from racist gangs.
 He was allowed to leave by head coach Slavoljub Muslin in August 2006, who said "he is a good player, he just doesn’t fit into our team".